ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

   To manipulate the OpenManipulator, click the toggle button to `CONTROLLER ON`.
   ![](/assets/images/platform/openmanipulator/OpenManipulator_chain_processing_3.png)

-  The user can manipulate the OpenManipulator in the joint space.
+  The user can manipulate the OpenManipulator in the [joint space]{: .popup}.
   Set the joint angles.
 Then click the `SEND JOINT ANGLE` button.
 And set the gripper parameter.
 Then click the `SET GRIPPER` button.
   ![](/assets/images/platform/openmanipulator/OpenManipulator_chain_processing_4.png)